ChatGPT Search Optimisation

 Last updated

-How ChatGPT Search retrieves content
+How does ChatGPT Search retrieve content?

 Citations appear inline as numbered references and as a list at the end of the response.
 Users can click through to source pages.

-What ChatGPT Search rewards
+What does ChatGPT Search reward?

 Patterns observed across cited sources suggest the model favours: